Welcome to the Media department

 Digital technology is transforming the way we make, distribute and consume media products.
 This course focuses on the study of this in addition to practical development of skills in creating media products from the ‘Audio and Moving Image’ sector, as well as the ‘publishing’ sector.

-The UK’s creative industries as a whole are now worth over £84 billion per year to the UK economy.
+K’s creative industries as a whole are now worth over £84 billion per year to the UK economy.
 Working in the creative media industry involves a wide range of practical processes, skills and techniques – from broadcast media to increasingly interactive products and platforms.
 As digital technology continues to evolve, media techniques have become more sophisticated and media products are becoming more advanced.
-However, what has not changed is that media products still have the power to enthrall, intrigue and affect audiences.
+However, what has not changed is that media products still have the power to enthral, intrigue and affect audiences.

 Phase 3 – Year 10